 If you don’t plan your work, you can’t work your plan.
 Winging it is the best way to lose a big opportunity you could have won!

-Good luck and Good Selling!Customer Relationship Planning, Sales account plan, sales effectiveness, Sales planning, Strategic account plan, writing a strategic account plan
+Good luck and Good Selling!account business plan, account management, account management plan, account planning, account research, customer relationship planning, Sales 2.0, sales account plan, sales effectiveness, sales leadership, sales management, sales plan, sales planning, strategic account management, strategic account plan, writing a strategic account plan